qoherent/ria-hub-docs/docs/content/.Administration/fail2ban-setup.md

 Make sure and read up on fail2ban and configure it to your needs, this bans someone for **15 minutes** (from all ports) when they fail authentication 10 times in an hour.

-If you run Gitea behind a reverse proxy with Nginx (for example with Docker), you need to add this to your Nginx configuration so that IPs don't show up as 127.0.0.1:
+If you run RIA Hub behind a reverse proxy with Nginx (for example with Docker), you need to add this to your Nginx configuration so that IPs don't show up as 127.0.0.1:

 ```